 - Rental car, a selection of comfortable/traditional places to stay as well as shipping support for some products (including international delivery)

 Kochi Prefecture is one of those remote areas of Japan that even many Japanese haven't visited.
-It's best known for raining a lot, having a temperate climate, and selling really great seared bonito - called katsuo-no-tataki (yes, it's on the menu for this tour).
+It's well known for raining a lot and having a temperate climate.
+Kochi also sells really great seared bonito - called katsuo-no-tataki (yes, it's on the menu for this tour).
 This overnight 2-day tour takes you to up to six locations (pending time and availability) that define the types of unique, traditional foods grown and prepared here.
-You will be gaining access to some unique products, including an eco-factory for yuzu, one of Japan's rarest and thus most expensive green teas, and a farmer's supermarket for hundreds of handmade foods from around the prefecture.
+You will be gaining access to some unique products, including an eco-factory for yuzu.
 After this sampler tour, we are sure you will want to come back for a more in-depth experience.
 Our Kochi food tour will surely be one of the highlights of your Japan trip.